HannahHuckstep/PhlashNAMe/index.md

 ## Other Helpful Functions
 #### AmountWithLabel
 This function will print the number of things in the database with that label.
 For example:

+> "AmountWithLabel" takes in a input database [-idb], and a label type [-l].

 '''
 java -jar ./path/to/jars/ReactoSitePlus.jar -m AmountWithLabel -idb ./path/to/Reactome/Graph/ -l Protein
 '''
-By putting in a label that doesnt exist, this function will also throw an error showing all of the labels available for the given database.
+By inputting a non-existent label, this function will throw an error while showing all of the labels available for the given database.

 #### PrintDatabase
 #### WriteAllUIDs